 Back

-What is a Medicare Advantage Plan?
+What is Medicare Advantage?
 How It’s Different Than Original Medicare

-What is a Medicare Advantage Plan?
+What is Medicare Advantage?
 How It’s Different Than Original Medicare

-For older adults, health care costs account for about 9% – 14% of household spending.
+For older adults, healthcare costs account for about 9% – 14% of household spending.
 Medicare, the government’s health care program for people age 65 and older, is a way to manage those costs.
 It can get confusing, though.
-What is a Medicare Advantage plan?
+What is Medicare Advantage?
 Is it different from Original Medicare?
-What do the plans cover?
+What does each individual part cover?

 It can be a lot to digest.
-Let’s break it down to the basics so you’ve got a good foundation to decide if this is a good route for you to take.
+Let’s break it down to the basics so you can establish a solid foundation for deciding which plan is right for you.

-Medicare is the government-run health insurance program that covers people age 65 and older, some younger people with disabilities, and people with End-Stage Renal Disease.
+Medicare is a government-run health insurance program that covers people age 65 and older, some younger people with disabilities, and people with End-Stage Renal Disease.

-The two main options for coverage are Original Medicare and Medicare Advantage.
-In this section, we’re talking about Original Medicare, which includes Part A and Part B.
+The two main coverage options are Original Medicare and Medicare Advantage.
+In this section, we’ll discuss Original Medicare, which includes Part A and Part B.

 What Part A Covers